 What makes incorporation in South Carolina another step towards achieving high business growth?
 The state is home to two of the most dynamic aerospace and advanced manufacturing industries, both growing at a rapid pace.
 The manufacturing industry has witnessed 16% employment growth since 2011 while the aerospace industry has witnessed 12% increase in export sales of aircrafts in the period between 2016 and 2017.
 There are over 400 aerospace-related companies in South Carolina including Boeing, Carolina Turbine Support Inc., Lockheed Martin, Legends Aircraft LLC, RBC bearings, Zeus Industrial Products Inc., BGF Industries Inc., Curtis-Wright Surface Technologies, and LPA Group among others.

 The “Palmetto State” as South Carolina is often known as, has one of the most business-friendly climates and this is one of the reasons why company incorporation in South Carolina has crossed the 400,000 mark.
 Some of the other aspects that make this state worth forming your business in include overall cost of doing business, a variety of business incentive programs, and ease of access to capital and project funding.

 Now let’s take a look at some of the salient benefits that are responsible for fuelling growth of small businesses:

-- South Carolina Opportunity Zone Program: If you set up company in South Carolina opportunity zone then your business can benefit from tax credits.
+- South Carolina Opportunity Zone Program: If you set up a company in South Carolina opportunity zone then your business can benefit from tax credits.
 These zones comprise of low-income communities and the program objective is to encourage long-term private investments.
-There are in total of 538 designated opportunity zone tracts where you can establish your business.
+There are in total 538 designated opportunity zone tracts where you can establish your business.
 Some of the benefits include:

-– A 7-year holding can increase the rolled-over capital gain investment basis by 5% for a total of almost 15%
+– A 7-year holding that can increase the rolled-over capital gain investment basis by 5% for a total of almost 15%

 – As an investor, you can defer your original tax bill till December 31, 2026